-Determining whether the Company's investments in subsidiaries are impaired requires an estimation of the value in use of the cash generating units (CGUs) to which the investments relate.
+Determining whether the Company's investments in subsidiaries are impaired requires an estimation of the value in use of the CGUs to which the investments relate.
 The value in use calculation requires the Company to estimate the future cash flows expected to arise from each CGU and to determine a suitable discount rate to calculate the present value.
-The carrying value of investments in subsidiaries by the Company at 31 December 2014 was £50.6m and there has been no impairment of investments in subsidiaries during the period.
+The carrying value of investments in subsidiaries by the Company at 31 December 2015 was £50.6m and there has been no impairment of investments in subsidiaries during the period.